7 Memorable Lord Ganesha Stories For Kids

 2. How do I explain Ganesha to a child?

 Lord Ganesha, or Ganapati, can be described to your children as a big-bellied, yellow, or red God with four arms, holding an ax, whip, lotus, and one hand giving blessings to his devotee.
 He has the head of an elephant and rides on or is followed by a mouse named Mooshak; he enjoys sweets, particularly modaka.
 His birthday is celebrated as Ganesh Chathurthi, one of the greatest Hindu festivals.
+You can give your child some Lord Ganesha coloring pages to offer them a clearer understanding of the God’s appearance.

 3. How did Lord Ganesha become the Lord of beginnings and remover of obstacles?

 Goddess Parvati created Ganesha as a boy out of turmeric paste to guard the entrance of her bathing area.
 But Lord Shiva didn’t know this and cut off the boy’s head.
 When he learned that he was Ganesha, he replaced the boy’s head with the head of an elephant.
-He also granted a boon saying that Ganesha would be worshipped before everyone else and be the remover of all obstacles.
+He also granted a boon saying that Ganesha would be worshiped before everyone else and be the remover of all obstacles.

 4. What are some of the different forms of Lord Ganesha and their significance?